How to Write an Mba Essay: Tips

 - Get specific: Why are you a great fit for this school?
 This is where having a base letter comes in handy.
 You can write yourself a template and change it a little bit for each school.

 - Show you’re a real person: A touch of humor or a hint of vulnerability can take your letter from a boring form to something that an admissions committee can connect to.
 A light touch is best, but it helps you stand out and makes you look unique.
+And you can use some MBA essay review service.

 How to Write Essay for MBA School Format